 WHAT IS THE TIME COMMITMENT?

-LHC begins in July with a half day for the Annual Orientation and Reception.
-10 program days then occur monthly with graduation in May.
-Program days typically last from 7:45am until 5:00pm.
+LHC programs begin in July, and 10 program days then occur monthly with graduation in May.
+Program days typically last from 7:45 am until 5:00 pm.

 Outside of class time, students must complete a group project (6 hours) together as well as the following independent homework assignments: